erroronline1/caro/readme.md

 Using these methods for fitting usecases is mandatory. (./api/_utility.php) Directory handling creates a .htaccess- / web.config-file preventing direct access to files; these are available through the file/stream-endpoint only.
 Linking files requires ./api/api.php/file/stream/ as a prefix to otherwise native processed paths.

+Special note: use UTILITY::debug(...) to var_dump errors.
+This method handles the main configuration for enabled debugging.

 There is a PERMISSION class handling
 * permissions as set within config.ini